By Wade Frazier

 See John Perkins’s Confessions of an Economic Hit Man, pp, 148, 167-172.

-Jack Nelson-Pallmeyer wrote War Against the Poor, which shows how such neocolonial, "low intensity" tactics are inflicted on the world’s poor.
+Jack Nelson-Pallmeyer wrote War Against the Poor, which showed how such neocolonial, "low intensity" tactics are inflicted on the world’s poor.
 His book focused on Central America in the 1980s.
-At home in America, Michael Hudson's Merchants of Misery shows how similar strategies are directed toward America’s poor.
+At home in America, Michael Hudson's Merchants of Misery showed how similar strategies have been directed toward America’s poor.

 See Steven Greer’s Hidden Truth – Forbidden Knowledge, pp. 119-120.

 When Dennis was released from jail in 1989, he asked me to rejoin his efforts.
 I declined his offer.
 Helping him escape jail was my parting gift.
 My journey was already taking a different direction, which led to this website, among other life experiences.
 My approach to the energy issue today is markedly different than Dennis’s.
 In 1990, I moved to Ohio, have not seen Ventura County since then, and do not plan to ever return.
 Dennis kept trying to recruit me over the years, but I was reluctant.
 In 1996, after several wearying years as a trucking company controller, I rejoined Dennis.
 Dennis visited me in 1995, and my second journey with Dennis began in early 1996, when his wife asked me to come to New Jersey to help develop their accounting system, because they were becoming prominent again.
 Dennis did two national tours in 1996, and in that winter/spring, he had a show in Columbus.
 I attended it to see him, and expected a few dozen people at most.
 I was surprised to see hundreds of people there.
 Our first “Greatest Energy Show on Earth” in 1987 had less than forty people attend.
 In Columbus, Dennis was demonstrating technologies from our Ventura days.